ga-wdi-exercises/checkpoint-07/README.md

 ```

 Body Parser is used when you want to submit a post request and form in express.
 It creates middleware.
 "var bodyParser = require("body-parser")" is requiring or adding body-parser to the file and "app.use(bodyParser.json())" is allowing json to be rendered.
 It returns middleware that only parses json. "app.use(bodyParser.urlencoded({extended: true}))" returns middleware that only parses urlencoded bodies.
+The extended option allows you to choose between parsing the URL-encoded data with the query-string library when false, or the qs library when true.

 ### If you finish early...